armeniki/TeleCardEmulator/README.md

 ## Limitations
 At this point, the emulator code allows the payphone terminal to recognise it and display the monetary units available.
-I will implement a decrementing counter routing when time permits.
+I will implement a decrementing counter routine as time permits.

 ### Authentication